SQL API

 The above example will return a record per customer

-.
-Meaning, all customers will return, and for each customer Lynk will return exactly one row.
-The metric count_orders
+In this case, all customers will return, and for each customer Lynk will return exactly one row.
+The metric feature count_orders

-will be calculated across all available time range
+will be calculated for each customer across all available time range

 and day